regan-hamel/SCI_2020/README.md

          + `Fxn - qcPlots`: a function for quickly generating qplots and data frames containing quality control metrics.
 Used only in `4.
 QC.Rmd`
          + `Fxn - Quick Analysis`: a function to quickly generate a UMAP plot (no-QC) and cluster a sce for the use of comparing pre- and post-SoupX results in `3.
 SoupX.Rmd`

-- `ShinyApp`: contains the scripts we used to build the spinal cord injury myeloid cell atlas that can be used to interactively browse and download the data (<a href="link here when availableXX" target="_blank">link will be here asap</a>)
+- `ShinyApp`: contains the scripts we used to build the spinal cord injury myeloid cell (<a href="https://marionilab.cruk.cam.ac.uk/SCI_Myeloid_Cell_Atlas/" target="_blank">atlasp</a>) that can be used to interactively browse and download the data